wehs7661/MetaD_EXE_TestSys/New_tests/README.md

-Here we archive tests performed in the new project repo alehcmial_MetaD.
+Here we archive/backup unsuccessful or wrong tests performed in the new project repo alehcmial_MetaD.